Fylde RFC: Present day

-Like so many clubs, Fylde has struggled in the professional era to maintain a balance between a members' club, based on traditional local community values and structures, and a professional outfit able to compete for players, regionally and nationally.
-The club, following this era, reasserted itself as a community-oriented members' club, basically amateur, bringing together experienced players in the area, together with nurturing considerable local talent and a sprinkling of overseas players.
-Since this period of reorganisation the club has promoted and excelled promoting young local and regional players, along with the promotion of former mini junior players to drive the club forward providing an exciting attacking form of rugby and hence the more recent moniker of #runitfylde.
+Like otheer clubs, Fylde has struggled in the professional era to maintain a balance between a members' club and a professional outfit able to compete for players, regionally and nationally.
+The club, following this era, reasserted itself as a community-oriented members' club, basically amateur, bringing together players in the area, together with nurturing local talent and a bit of overseas players.
+Since this period of reorganisation the club has promoted young local and regional players, along with the promotion of former mini junior players to drive the club forward providing an attacking form of rugby.

 The club fields eleven mini/junior sides, a Junior Colts squad and three other senior teams, the Hawks, the Saracens and the Vandals.
 In more recent seasons the club has also promoted more community rugby teams to promote rugby across all ages and abilities such as walking rugby.
 It further has a flourishing community rugby set up to promote, encourage and develop rugby in the surrounding community especially in the more disadvantaged areas at both junior and senior level.

-Apart from a new clubhouse completed in September 2005, the club has developed an all weather pitch, upgraded facilities and non-rugby items and activities forming a core to the local and regional community.
+Apart from a new clubhouse completed in September 2005, the club has developed an all-weather pitch, upgraded facilities and non-rugby items and activities forming a core to the local and regional community.

 Midway through the 2007–08 season the coaches Stuart Connell and Martin Scott were replaced with Mark Nelson the Lancashire coach who has previous experience of coaching at the club along with a successful spell as backs coach at Sale.
 Nelson recruited a number of high calibre players including England Counties' Steve Nutt, Craig Aikman and David Wilks.
 He has also rekindled the club's relationship with Sale which has allowed him to call on some of the Premiership club's young players whilst Sale have also given game time to Fylde's Nick Royle.

 In June 2010, it was announced that former manager Brian Ashton would be a coaching consultant for his former club.
 On the 26 July 2010, it was announced that former international Jason Robinson would be making his comeback at the club.

 In June 2012, Sam Beaumont stepped down from his role as the skipper of Fylde.